 The Significance of Coming Out (again and again and again)

 People assume that the heavy lifting is complete when gay people come out.
 Let me disabuse you of that fact.
-We still have to come ‘out’ all the time.
-When we meet new people in the workplace and are asked (in my case) what is your husband’s name and what he does.
+We still have to come out all the time.
+When we meet new people in the workplace and are asked (in my case) what is your husbands name and what he does.
 So we have to come out, again.
-When we’re invited to a social event and bring our partner and are asked who they are.
+When we”™re invited to a social event and bring our partner and are asked who they are.
 So we have to come out, again.
 That’s significant because it takes energy that heterosexual people and couples simply do not have to expend.

 1Source: Diversity Council of Australia

-So it’s little wonder that only 32% of the LGBTIQ+ community are fully out at work.
-It’s just too hard, too tiring and potentially career-limiting.
+So it is little wonder that only 32% of the LGBTIQ+ community are fully out at work.
+It’s just too hard, too tiring, and potentially career-limiting.

 The Significance of Leaders as Allies

-Apart from being the right thing to do, leaders must pay more attention to the issues that LGBTIQ+ people still face in the workplace.
+Apart from being the right thing to do, leaders must pay more attention to the issues that LGBTIQ+ and other groups of minority people still face in the workplace.
 They must also take action on creating inclusive workplace cultures and being visible, vocal allies for under-represented groups.

 - 50% more likely to innovate than workers who are not out to everyone.